Linzixin123/Wechat-Programs/README.md

 # wechat-program
-A simple wechat program named 谁付钱.
-It's just design for build my programming skill.
+Some simple wechat programs.
+They are just design for build my programming skill.